 The software was mainly designed to help market the Alienware PCs

-Although ggLeap Retail 2.0 looks completely different from the standard version utilized for esports centers, it uses the same underlying, state of the art, web and cloud technology as is enjoyed today in the vast majority of physical esports venues in the USA.
+Although ggLeap Retail 2.0 looks completely different from the standard version utilized for esports centers, it uses the same underlying, state of the art, web, and cloud technology as is enjoyed today in the vast majority of physical esports venues in the USA.

-Some of the main new features of the new Alienware Kiosk is its ability to really showcase the peripherals that are connected to the PC and the applications that are pre-installed in the PCs, such as the Alienware Command Center, which is a proprietary software that controls features in the Alienware PC.
+Some of the main new features of the new Alienware Kiosk is its ability to really showcase the peripherals that are connected to the PC and the applications that are pre-installed in the PCs, such as the Alienware Command Center, which is proprietary software that controls features in the Alienware PC.

 Much like its predecessor, Project Cars 2 was selected as the game of choice for demos on this system.
-This being an upgrade from the original Project Cars in the first iteration of the project.
+This is an upgrade from the original Project Cars in the first iteration of the project.
 As with most publicly facing projects, finding a game that meets age-appropriate requirements and meets a high gaming standard was not the easiest task to agree upon.